 Nowadays freelance contracts are more in trend.
 Covid changes everything, today everything goes digital work from home culture is more in trend.
-Companies prefer hiring freelancers instead of going for a full-time employees.
+Companies prefer hiring freelancers instead of going for full-time employees.
 In this employee gets paid on a project basis for example designing a website or creating a UI UX design.
 Employees get paid once the project has been completed.

 6. Executive employment contracts –

-Executive contracts are similar to a full-time contracts.
+Executive contracts are similar to a full-time contract.
 This Contract is mostly prepared for senior profile employees.
 These contracts include information related to salary, perks, or incentives that may usually offer to the executive profile employee.

 7. Fixed-term employment contract –

 As the name suggests, this contract is prepared for a fixed duration.
 The contract gets terminated once the work is completed.
 This contract includes the information about the work and the duration to complete that particular work.
-This contract also includes the amount of charges to be paid after the completion of work.
+This contract also includes the number of charges to be paid after the completion of work.

 8. Confidentiality employment contracts –

 This contract bounds employees from sharing confidential information with competitors of the company like clients’ information or quotation filled for the tender etc. Most senior-level employees have this confidential information with them because they are the ones who are handling the senior management tasks.
 If any employee is found guilty of sharing confidential information with competitors will send to prison for this.